ydx1013/FigureYa/README.md

 ## ✍️ Usage and Citation

-This project is built upon research that has been accepted for publication.
+This project is built upon research that has now been published.
 We encourage its use under the following guidelines for licensing and academic citation.

 ### License and Commercial Use